Miss Possessive Tour

-The Miss Possessive Tour was the fifth concert tour and first arena tour by Canadian singer Tate McRae.
-It began on March 18, 2025, in Mexico City, Mexico, and concluded on November 8, 2025, in Inglewood, United States, consisting of 83 shows.
-It was in support of her third studio album, So Close to What (2025), and was promoted by Live Nation, with supporting acts Benee, Zara Larsson, Alessi Rose, and Samuraï.
-The tour included appearances at several musical festivals, including select Lollapalooza events and Estéreo Picnic.
+The Miss Possessive Tour was the fifth concert tour and first all-arena tour by the Canadian singer Tate McRae.
+It commenced on March 18, 2025, in Mexico City, Mexico, and concluded on November 8, 2025, in Inglewood, United States, featuring 83 shows.
+Launched in support of her third studio album, So Close to What (2025), it was promoted by Live Nation, with Benee, Zara Larsson, Alessi Rose, and Samuraï serving as supporting acts.
+The tour included McRae's headlining performances at several musical festivals, including select Lollapalooza events and Estéreo Picnic.

 Announcements

 On November 14, 2024, Tate McRae announced the release date and title of her third studio album, So Close to What (2025).
 Promoter Live Nation announced the Miss Possessive Tour in support of the album, spanning 50 concerts across Europe, North America and South America.
 Benee was announced as supporting act for European concerts, while Zara Larsson will support concerts in North America.
 On November 19, 2024, secondary shows in Vancouver, Toronto, Boston, New York City, Orlando and Inglewood were added due to demand.
 Two days later, a second concert in Dublin, Ireland, was announced.
 On February 19, 2025, twenty additional concerts across the United Kingdom and the United States, as well as announced Alessi Rose as the supporting act for the North American concerts.
 Additional concerts in Seattle, Washington, and Phoenix, Arizona, were added.
 Samuraï served as supporting act for McRae's concert in Mexico City, Mexico, on March 18, 2025.